dandelion/dandelion.github.io/dandelion/ref/thymeleaf/assets.md

 <h4>Description</h4>

-The <code>assets</code> attributes allow to set the options for the assets, ie add, excludes, \...
+The <code>assets</code> attributes allow to set the options for the assets, i.e. add, excludes, \...

 Don\'t forget to add the prefix <code>ddl:</code> before each attribute.